How to avoid fraud - FAQs

 The Federal Reserve returns the “bounced” check to Numerica.
 This means that those funds you thought you had will no longer be there, and you may be liable for a returned check fee.
 This process typically takes anywhere from two days to two weeks.

 Receiving an ACH (direct deposit or payment) doesn’t mean you are in the clear either.
-You might been “wired” a payment for $500.
-But, it is not a wire at all, it’s an ACH.
-15-20 days later that ACH could be returned as fraudulent.
-You may be left owing the money if it has been spent.
+ACH transactions could be potentially be returned as fraudulent up to 60 days after they’re received.
+You could owe money if it has been spent.

 These, of course, are worst case scenarios.
 Many checks and ACH deposits that are legitimate occur daily.
 It’s always best to know the source of the money you receive.

-One of the easiest ways to protect yourself is to use one of the many other payment options like online bill pay.
+Rather than writing checks, consider other payment options like Online Bill Pay or using your debit or credit card to set-up recurring payments.
 It’s a great time to start thinking about writing fewer checks and looking into your other options.

 What are common examples of fraud?